-In summary, the literature on MPS mostly employs DAs and establishes that the institution achieves high efficiency for pollution reduction, although efficiencies and prices in DAs under trader settings could be lower and less stable than those under non-trader settings (Cason, 2010, 62 Muller and Mestelman, 1998).
-None of the previous works have compared the performance of DAs 63 and UPAs under trader settings on the same grounds, although some authors claimed a promising 64 property of UPAs and noted the importance of this comparison between the two auction mecha-65 nisms (Muller and Mestelman, 1998, Smith et al., 1982).
-This comparison is critical in exploring 66 the possible application of MPSs to the real world because players in the MPS participate as traders 67 in reality.
-However, no previous works show the existence of other auction mechanisms that could 68 work better than DAs in a trader setting (Smith et al., 1982).6 69
+In summary, the literature on MPS mostly employs DAs and establishes that the institution achieves high efficiency for pollution reduction under non-trader settings.
+However, efficiencies and prices in DAs under trader settings could be lower and less stable than those under non-trader settings (Cason, 2010, Muller and Mestelman, 1998).
+For instance, Anderson and Sutinen (2005) clearly demonstrate an event of "bubbles" in the laboratory experiments of tradable fishing allowances with DAs under trader settings, and Muller and Mestelman (1998), Smith et al. (1982) and Cason et al. (1999) also state a necessity of exploring an alternative auction mechanism that can work better than DAs.
+However, no previous works show the existence of other auction mechanisms that could work better than DAs in a trader setting.
+This comparison is critical in exploring the possible application of MPSs to the real world because players in the MPS participate as traders in reality and it is reported to have some possibility of speculative trades in DAs under trader settings, which may lead to deviation from equilibrium prices and efficiency losses (Cason et al., 1999).

-5We will demonstrate evidence of speculative trades in DAs under trader settings.
+&lt;sup>5We will demonstrate evidence of speculative trades in DAs under trader settings.
 This is one of the novelties in this paper.